filswan/go-swan-client/README.md

 <img src="http://yuml.me/diagram/plain/activity/(start)->(Create Car Files)->(Upload Car Files)->(Create Private Manual-Bid Task)->(end)" >

 ## Create Car Files
-:bell: The input dir and out dir used for client tool should only be absolute one.
+:bell: The input dir and out dir should only be absolute one.

 This step is necessary for both public and private tasks.
 You can choose one of the following 2 options.